Featured Testimonial About Creighton University

 “In the process, they will come together to give the patient the best care possible,” Dunlay says.
 “That’s where you really get the value in interprofessional education.
 That’s the value of this building.

-“With the CL Werner Center and the health sciences campus in Phoenix, Creighton is ensuring that we have world-class facilities to go with the world-class instruction our students receive.”
+“With the CL and Rachel Werner Center and the health sciences campus in Phoenix, Creighton is ensuring that we have world-class facilities to go with the world-class instruction our students receive.”

 For Creighton to remain a national leader in health sciences education, it must continue to push forward, says Catherine Todero, PhD, BSN’72, vice provost of Health Sciences Campuses and dean of the College of Nursing.